Skip to main content

 This topic applies only to Striim Cloud on Azure (Enterprise and Mission Critical).

+This topic describes how to configure Azure Private Endpoints to connect Striim Cloud to supported managed services securely and privately.
 The use of private endpoints as a source or target has been certified with the following Microsoft services:

 • Azure Cosmos for MongoDB